Majors & Minors

 Contact: Dr. Chris Richardson

 The Bachelor of Arts degree in Communication Studies prepares students to enter specific communication contexts such as electronic media/broadcasting, journalism, media psychology, advertising, interpersonal/intercultural/health counseling, organizational consulting or training, marketing and public relations.
 It also supplies a broad background of information and develops skills needed for areas such as law, ministry and public service.
 The program offers stimulation of debates and discussions of current issues, as well as informative and entertaining media programming.
-Students in the Media Communication concentration are exposed to the social, legal, organizational, political, and technological issues surrounding the modern media environment.
-Within the Media Communication concentration, students learn how to think critically about media messages; how the media might affect thoughts, feelings, and actions; and how media messages are produced and distributed.
+Students in the Media and Cultural Studies concentration are exposed to the social, legal, organizational, political, and technological issues surrounding the modern media environment.
+Within the Media and Cultural Studies concentration, students learn how to think critically about media messages; how the media might affect thoughts, feelings, and actions; and how media messages are produced and distributed.

 Contact: Chelsea Rathburn